Book review of The American Credo by H.L. Menken.

 Look at the intelligentsia of any side today, from Anne Coulter to Mike Moore.
 We continue to take it for granted that their beliefs are also their livelihood.
 And what does this internal feedback loop do to their beliefs?
 No doubt it pushes them towards more popular or more controversial opinions, ones that will raise the blood of their respective sheep and make books fly of digital shelves.
 And we don’t even question it – except, of course, for the dancing monkeys on the other side.

-I guess the professional activists are like the modern equivalent of single-combat champions: we pay them in advance through our money, hero-worship and love, but become infuriated when they break their part of the deal, like Milo going to pieces after a single, ill-considered admission, or Gavin McInnes after abandoning his Boys.
+I guess the professional activists are like the modern equivalent of single-combat champions: we pay them in advance through our money, hero-worship and love, but become infuriated when they break their part of the deal and go off-script.

 Indeed, Menken says of the public reaction to our professional opinion shapers: